Ethylene/IndividualProject/README.md

 Robotic Arm file is ESP32 control code

-android app_1 in APP file is developed by Android studio and JAVA language
+android_app1 in APP file is developed by Android studio and JAVA language